simonwep/openvpn-pihole/README.md

 Make sure you're using the latest [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
 I'm using `v3.5` for the [docker-compose.yml](docker-compose.yml) so you'll need at least `v17.12.0` for the docker-ngine (see [this table](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix)).

-If you share your VPN with others it's highly recommended to change the admin password for the PiHole dashboard in the [docker-compose.yml](docker-compose.yml) file now.
+If you share your VPN with others it's highly recommended changing the admin password for the PiHole dashboard in the [docker-compose.yml](docker-compose.yml) file now.

 After you've installed all the pre-requisites you can run.
 ```sh